Organising and Exploring Data

 What Does Prediction Mean?

-Prediction = using patterns to estimate unknown values.
+Prediction = using what you know to estimate something unknown.

 Example: